Yeshey/Web3MCserver/README.md

 # To-Do

+- Handle the situation when the minectraft server crashes, or the eula needs to be accepted
 - [Pin nixpkgs](https://nix.dev/tutorials/towards-reproducibility-pinning-nixpkgs#pinning-nixpkgs)
 - Check a working playit-gg tunnel configuration from the website:
 - Compile executables (look for Cpython)